srithon/srithon.github.io/README.md

 ### Robotics Program
-- Attended 6 VEX competitions this year
+- Attended 6 VEX competitions this year with 750E and 750Z
   - Out of the 6, competed in 1 (SBHS)
   - (Millburn (Twice), TCNJ, CCTS, SBHS, NJ States)
+- Role
+  - Wrote code for driver control
+  - Contributed to autonomous section

 ```
 Syntax highlighted code block